On the magnitude function of domains in Euclidean space: Introduction

 \subsection{Outlook}

-The framework in this article suggests an approach to natural questions: \begin{enumerate} \item[A)] Count the number of poles of $\mathcal{M}_X$. \item[B)] In even dimension, prove meromorphic continuation to a cover of $\C^\ast$ and an asymptotic Leinster-Willerton conjecture. \item[C)] Study the magnitude function $R \mapsto \mathrm{mag}(X,R \cdot g)$, when $X$ is a domain in a Riemannian manifold $(M,R\cdot g)$. \item[D)] Extend Theorem \ref{mainthm} to convex domains $X$ of low regularity. \end{enumerate}
+The framework in this article suggests an approach to natural problems: \begin{enumerate} \item[A)] Count the number of poles of $\mathcal{M}_X$. \item[B)] In even dimension, prove meromorphic continuation of the magnitude function and an asymptotic Leinster-Willerton conjecture. \item[C)] Study the magnitude function $R \mapsto \mathrm{mag}(X,R \cdot g)$, when $X$ is a domain in a Riemannian manifold $(M,R\cdot g)$. \item[D)] Extend Theorem \ref{mainthm} to convex domains $X$ of low regularity. \end{enumerate}

+A non-technical presentation of the results in this article and open directions may be found in the blog posts \cite{blog1, blog2, blog3, blog4}.